-26th of May, 1999 is a date that will ever be engraved in Manchester United's fans hearts and minds and perhaps in all football fans' hearts and minds around the world.
-The final of the Champions League at Camp Nou stadium gathered Bayern Munich and Manchester United for a match that would determine which of the two would win a historical continental treble.
-At the end of the regular 90 minutes when Italian referee Pierluigi Collina added 3 more minutes of injury time MU was losing 0:1.
-By the end of the additional time, the result on the scoreboard showed: Manchester United 2 Bayern Munich 1.
+Bayern Munich and Manchester United teamed up for a match that would determine which of the two would win a historical continental treble.
+At the end of regulation, before Italian referee Pierluigi Collina added 3 extra minutes of injury time, United was behind 0-1.
+By the end of the added time, the result on the scoreboard read: Manchester United 2 Bayern Munich 1.
 It was probably the most dramatic makeover in the history of football.

 Manchester United was founded in 1878 under the name of Newton Heath LYR Football Club.
-It changed its name to Manchester United in 1902 and moved to Old Trafford, its home stadium, in 1910.
+It changed its name to Manchester United in 1902 and moved to Old Trafford, its home stadium since, in 1910.

-Manchester United holds some national records; 20 League titles, 11 FA Cups (a record shared with Arsenal) and 20 FA Community Shields.
-When adding to this list four League Cups, three European Cups, one UEFA Cup Winners' Cup, one UEFA Super Cup, one Intercontinental Cup, and one FIFA Club World Cup it is no wonder why MU is considered to be one of the most successful clubs in football world.
-The most remembered season is probably 1998–99, due to the treble title completed with the heroic Champions League final in Barcelona.
+Manchester United holds English and Premier League records for 20 League titles, 12 FA Cups (the latest being their 2016 win over Crystal Palace) and 21 FA Community Shields.
+When adding 3 Champions League, 1 Europa League, 1 UEFA Cup Winners' Cup, 1 UEFA Super Cup, 1 Intercontinental Cup and 1 FIFA Club World Cup, it is no wonder why United is considered to be one of the most successful clubs in football.
+The most remembered season in club's history is probably the treble season of 1998–99.

-Christiano Ronaldo who played for Manchester United between 2003 and 2009 went to Real Madrid for the extraordinary sum of £80 million which is a transfer record of a player in the history of the club.
+Cristiano Ronaldo, who played for Manchester United between 2003-2009, moved to Real Madrid for the extraordinary sum of £80 million, then a transfer record.

-Biggest rivals of MU are Manchester City and the England's north west neighbor, Liverpool.
-The Derby of Manchester between the 'Red Devils' and the 'Citizens' is one of the greatest Derbies of English and international football and the North-West Derby against Liverpool is considered by many as the most famous and important fixture in English football.
+Biggest rivals of Manchester United are Manchester City and the England's north-west neighbor Liverpool.
+The Derby of Manchester is one of the greatest Derbies of English and international football and the north-west derby against Liverpool considered by many as the most famous and important fixture in English football.

-The Old Trafford, home stadium of the club since its inauguration in 1910 captures the spirit and the legends of the club.
+Old Trafford, home stadium of the club since its inauguration in 1910, captures the spirit and the legends of the club.
 Watching a game in this 75,635 seats capacity stadium is an experience that will be remembered for life.
-Once there, one can better understand its nickname coined by Bobby Charlton - Theatre of Dreams.
+Once there, one can better understand its nickname coined by Charlton - Theatre of Dreams.

-Since 2006 Sports Events is proud to be the most reliable ticket broker in the market with our "Supply Guarantee" policy.
-Every order is handled by one of our sales representative to ensure the best customer care possible.
+Sports Events is proud to be the most reliable ticket broker in the market, with our "Supply Guaranteed" policy.
+Every order is handled by one of our sales representatives to ensure the best customer-care possible.